 “Size and chemical composition of berries developed in sunlight over a specially formulated red plastic were compared with those that developed over standard black plastic mulch.
 Berries that ripened over red were about 20% larger, had higher sugar to organic acid ratios and emitted higher concentrations of favorable aroma compounds.”Light Reflected From Red Mulch to Ripening Strawberries Affects Aroma, Sugar and Organic Acid Concentrations (Kasperbauer, Loughrin, & Wang)

 Fabric sheeting can be used for strawberry beds in the home setting in a similar manner to the black plastic sheeting of commercial operations.
 The most common fabric mulch for strawberries is black landscape fabric (weed barrier fabric).
 Similar to plastic sheeting, landscape fabric is another agricultural product designed to deter the growth of weeds.

 As with plastic mulch, fabric sheeting is most easily applied before any strawberries are planted.
 Weed and water the area (and consider installing drip irrigation) before laying the fabric.
 Once the fabric is secured with metal landscape staples, small slits can be cut in the fabric for each root (read here for how far apart to plant strawberry plants).

 6. Grass clippings as mulch for strawberries

 Grass clippings from your lawnmower (or cut by hand) can be used as mulch for strawberries with proper preparation of the clippings.
 Grass clippings for strawberry mulch are best dried prior to applying them to the strawberry beds.
 This nitrogen-rich mulch is best applied often (every week or two), but in thin layers (about a quarter of an inch, or half a centimetre).

 Just like straw is in the fields, grass clippings should be allowed to sit and dry out in the sun after they are cut.
 This requires timing the lawn cutting to allow for the turf clippings to dry.
 Dry grass clippings can be spread thinly around strawberry plants as mulch.
 Fresh clippings can also be used (but must be applied even more thinly).

-Here is a video I made about using dried clippings from ornamental grasses as a mulch for my strawberry plants:
+Here is a video I made about using dried clippings from ornamental grasses as mulch for my strawberry plants: